 Jog Wheel / Select Knob: Use this for knobs that don’t have a beginning or an end, but spin continuously.

-The Controller wizard saves the new mapping to the
+The Controller wizard saves the new preset to the following file paths:

 The Controller Wizard works only for MIDI devices.
 Currently you can’t map modifier (shift) keys and platter rotations.
 Use MIDI Scripting instead.

 14.1.2.
 MIDI Scripting¶